 For purposes of the first requirement set forth above, the threshold amount was originally set by statute at $2.2 million by the PATH Act in 2015 and has been adjusted for inflation at various times.
 In 2018, the threshold amount was adjusted to $2.3 million.
 It was subsequently adjusted upward in Rev. Proc.
 2020-45, Section 3.36, to $2.4 million for taxable years beginning in 2021, and again in Rev. Proc.
 2021-45, Section 3.36 to $2.45 million for taxable years beginning in 2022.

 Any election made under IRC Section 831(b) shall apply to the taxable year for which made and for all subsequent taxable years for which the other two requirements (amount of premium and diversification) are met.
 Such an election, once made, may be revoked only with the consent of the Secretary.

-It should be noted that in determining whether the insurance company meets the net written premiums text (i.e. that its premiums do not exceed the threshold amount that is currently set at $2.3 million), premiums written by all members of a modified “controlled group” must be included.
+It should be noted that in determining whether the insurance company meets the net written premiums test (i.e., that its premiums do not exceed the threshold amount), premiums written by all members of a modified “controlled group” must be included.
 See IRC Section 831(b)(2)(C).